National Register of Historic Places listings in Jefferson County, West Virginia

 This is a list of the National Register of Historic Places listings in Jefferson County, West Virginia.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Jefferson County, West Virginia, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

-There are 82 properties and districts listed on the National Register in the county, 1 of which is a National Historic Landmark.
+There are 89 properties and districts listed on the National Register in the county, 2 of which are National Historic Landmarks.